-Although teaching in the pre-primary school for the most part is informal, this does not mean that the teacher need not plan the lesson.
-Indeed, it demands the same thorough planning required of any lesson; it is only the presentation that is informal.
+Although teaching in the pre-primary school, for the most part, is informal, this does not mean that the teacher need not plan the lesson.
+Indeed, it demands the same thorough planning required of any lesson; it is only the presentation which is informal.

-From an instructional point of view, as far as the pre-primary school is concerned, there are two matters that should be attended to in planning a "lesson", namely, its content and the form in which it is going to be presented.
+From an instructional point of view, as far as the pre-primary school is concerned, there are two matters which should be attended to in planning a "lesson", i.e., its content and the form in which it is going to be presented.

-In order to insure the learning effect, the teacher should plan the lesson such that there will be harmony between the lesson's form and content.
-However, this planning has to lead to presenting the lesson in such a way that during the lesson there is a harmony between the teaching and the learning.
+To ensure the learning effect, the teacher should plan the lesson such that there will be harmony between the lesson's form and content.
+However, this planning must lead to presenting the lesson in such a way that, during the lesson, there is a harmony between the teaching and the learning.